nagarajurahul/ci-cd-app/Learnings.md

 - You can also have a template
 - Provide imageref or scanref
-- various formats available
+- various formats available for output
-- enabling permissions for sarif upload
+- enabling permissions initially for sarif upload

+Industry standards

+Scan always runs → Trivy scans every image.

+Results always upload → SARIF is uploaded to GitHub Security tab (so you have a permanent vulnerability record).

+Pipeline blocks on critical issues → further steps (push/deploy) are stopped if CRITICAL/HIGH CVEs are found.

+Branch protection enforces it → require the “Code scanning results / Trivy” check to pass before merging.